 This is one of those songs for someone who wants to mend a broken heart but doesn’t know how.
-It’s as if it was designed to aid you in the process of healing, letting go, and finally moving on.
+It’s as if it was designed to aid you in healing, letting go, and finally moving on.

 #11.
 Better in Time, Leona Lewis

-This song is for anyone who has had their heart broken and is unable to move on.
+This song is for anyone whose heart is broken and unable to move on.
 Your previous relationship may have caused you significant harm, but that doesn’t mean you have to suffer indefinitely.

 #12.
 I Will Always Love You, Dolly Parton / Whitney Houston

-This song, whether performed by Dolly Parton or Whitney Houston, is both award-winning and controversial.
+Whether performed by Dolly Parton or Whitney Houston, this song is both award-winning and controversial.
 Both women delivered classic renditions of this chart-topping hit.

 Parton originally wrote the song as a farewell gift to her former mentor and business partner.
-She wanted to tell him that even if they were parting ways, she would always remember him favorably.
+She wanted to tell him that even if they were parting ways, she would never forget him favorably.

 This is a song that you sing to someone with whom you have shared your most precious moments.
 Rather than being sad and bitter about the breakup, the best way to deal with the heartbreak is to wish the other person a lifetime of happiness.

 So Yesterday is a simple and short song, but music critics have said that the lyrics, particularly the chorus, are powerful.
 This is one of those songs about a girl getting over a breakup and calling her ex-lover “so yesterday” while believing that everything will be okay someday, somewhere.